ryanskystack/graphql_nestjs_project/README.md

 (1)Latest Article Page(Default page),
-   has a main section, it can display 10 latest article's titles and excerpts has a sidebar, it should display a list of titles there is a More button to display 5 more latest articles clicking on an article title should lead to the Article Page display the titles of all older articles, leading to the Article Page
+   has a main section, it can display 10 latest article's titles and excerpts has a sidebar, it should display a list of titles clicking on an article title should lead to the Article Page

 (2)Management Page,
    input areas for creating new article: